A Different Light (bookstore): Decline and closure

 Leigh unexpectedly died in 1998 in West Hollywood while on vacation.
-The original Mission Statement from 1979 had a primary goal of getting LGBT literature as widely available as possible.
+The original Mission Statement from 1979 had a primary goal of making LGBT literature as widely available as possible.
 ADL was instrumental in making that happen.
 By the mid-90s most serious independent bookstores had LGBT sections with Barnes & Noble stores throughout the country entering the market and offering substantial discounts.
 Amazon was next.
 They too heavily discounted LGBT books.
 The three ADL stores were in high rent cities and could not afford to match their prices.
 Laurila sold the three stores in 2000 to Bill Barker and Stanley Newman, who closed the New York City store in 2001, citing Manhattan's high rent and retained the two stores in California.

 Following several years of increased financial difficulty amid extreme competition with online book sellers, Barker and Newman closed the West Hollywood store in 2009, and the Castro branch in 2011.
 The chain's closure was part of a spate of LGBT bookstore closings in the United States early in the 21st century, including New York's Oscar Wilde Bookshop and Washington, D.C.'s Lambda Rising.

-Laurila now works for New York City's Museum of Modern Art as its book manager, and Labonté continues to work as an editor of LGBT literary anthologies for Cleis Press and Arsenal Pulp Press.
+Laurila now works for New York City's Museum of Modern Art as its book manager.
+Labonté continued to work as an editor of LGBT literary anthologies for Cleis Press and Arsenal Pulp Press before his death in 2022.